 Bishop Buckley comments that our faith is not something that we celebrate behind closed doors, it is something that is meant to affect our daily lives.
 Our Corpus Christi procession brings Christ into our streets; into all the suffering, isolation, loneliness, temptations and fears of our life.
 The Eucharistic Procession is an ideal way of giving witness to our faith.

 Corpus Christi Procession: Our Annual Procession will take place in Cork City on this Sunday 23rd June.
 We will gather at the Church here in Turners Cross at 2.45 pm and walk in procession to Daunt Square.
 Come and join us.

 Our Parish Novena to the Sacred Heart continues to Friday 28th June, the Feast of the Sacred Heart.
 Novena Prayers each morning at the 10.00am Mass or families may wish to pray the novena at home.
 Novena Prayers leaflets are available at the back of the Church.
 O Sacred Heart of Jesus, I place all my trust in you.

-Death: We pray for Sheila Horgan, late of Friars Road who died recently.
-We extend our sympathy to her family.
+Deaths: We pray for Kitty Collins late of Capwell Road who died in Boston USA and John O’Brien, Palaceanne Lawn who died recently.
+We extend our sympathy to their families.